Exploring Strength and Flexibility in Yoga: Reciprocal and Autogenic Inhibition

 Step-by-Step: How to Engage Muscles in a Seated Twist

-Set Up Your Twist: Sit with your legs extended.
+Set Up Your Twist: Start by sitting with your legs extended.
 Bend your right knee and place your right foot outside your left thigh.

 Activate Your Obliques:

-As you twist to the right, focus on the right obliques (muscles on the side of your torso).
+As you twist to the right, focus on your right obliques.
 Imagine pulling your right rib cage downward toward your right hip.
 This helps rotate your torso without relying on your arms.

-Start to twist your torso to the right, but instead of relying on your arms, use your right side body to create the movement.
+Start to twist to the right using your right side body to create movement.

-How to feel it: Think of bringing your right shoulder closer to your right hip—not by hunching or pulling downward, but by shortening the right side of your torso.
+How to feel it: Bring your right shoulder closer to your right hip—not by hunching or pulling down, but by shortening the right side of your torso.

 Allow your left obliques to lengthen naturally.
-This release makes space for a fuller twist.
+This release creates space for a fuller twist.

-Use Your Shoulders for Support, Not Strength: Keep your shoulders relaxed and let your torso do the work.
+Use Your Shoulders for Support: Keep your shoulders relaxed.
+Let your torso do the work.
 Think of your hands and arms as gentle guides, not the driving force.

-Why It Works: By engaging the right obliques, you encourage the left obliques and surrounding muscles to relax.
-This makes your twist stronger and safer, with less strain on your spine.
+Why It Works: Engaging the right obliques encourages the left obliques and surrounding muscles to relax.
+This strategy strengthens your twist and reduces strain on your spine.

-Autogenic inhibition is all about using a muscle contraction to signal your body to release tension.
-This is controlled by your Golgi tendon organs (GTOs)—little sensors in your tendons that protect your muscles from overdoing it.
+Autogenic inhibition revolves around using a muscle contraction to signal your body to release tension.
+This process is controlled by our Golgi tendon organs (GTOs)—tiny sensors in your tendons that protect against overexertion.

 Example: Forward Fold (Paschimottanasana)